1979 Dallas Cowboys season: Week 15

-Week 16 vs Redskins
+Week 16 (Sunday, December 16, 1979): vs. Washington Redskins

-It was December 16, 1979, when the Washington Redskins came to Texas Stadium tied with the Cowboys for first place in the NFC East with 10-5 records.
+It was December 16, 1979, when the Washington Redskins came to Texas Stadium tied with the Cowboys for first place in the NFC East with 10–5 records.
 This game would turn out to be one of Roger Staubach's finest moments as well as his last great comeback in his Cowboys career.